 Jobs directories store files needed by geoprocessing services.
 Often, geoprocessing services require a space to write temporary files and store information about ongoing jobs and job results.
 These items are stored in the jobs directory.

 Output directories are for temporary files needed by the server.
-Output directories are required for geoprocessing services; recommended for geodata services; and optional for map and image services.
+Output directories are required for geoprocessing services; recommended for geodata services; and optional for map, globe, and image services.
 When you publish a service or edit its properties in Manager, you can choose which server output directory it will use.

 Permissions and visibility of server directories